PLASMA/SERUM ROOM TEMPERATURE STABILIZATION SOLUTION

 Aliquots from plasma samples obtained from peripheral blood of 4 different donors were frozen and stored at -80ºC while other aliquots were dried and stabilized at RT using 300K Plasma and Serum Room Temperature Stabilization Solution.

-After 6 months of storage, one aliquot of each donor and condition was thawed (-80 ºC storage) or rehydrated (RT storage)..
-These samples were then subjected to lipidomic analysis with liquid chromatography/mass spectrometry (LC/MS) by oloBion SL (Barcelona, Spain)
+After 12 months of storage, one aliquot of each donor and condition was thawed (-80 ºC storage) or rehydrated (RT storage).
+These samples were then subjected to lipidomic analysis with liquid chromatography/mass spectrometry (LC/MS) by oloBion SL (Barcelona, Spain).

-The lipidomic analysis in freeze-dried and frozen plasma samples from all 4 donors identified a total of 548 lipids distributed in 6 categories, 23 main classes and 51 subclasses.
+The lipidomics analysis in freeze-dried and frozen plasma samples from all 4 donors identified a total of 938 lipids distributed in 7 categories.

 Metabolomics study

-The metabolomics analysis in freeze-dried and frozen plasma samples from all 4 donors identified a total of 203 metabolites distributed in 10 superclasses and 34 classes.
+The metabolomics analysis in freeze-dried and frozen plasma samples from all 4 donors identified a total of 254 metabolites distributed in 27 superclasses.

 Extraction of circulating free DNA for liquid biopsy